- 1 Purpose

 - Standard Induction - A standard induction is available for those contractors who are unable to complete the Online Contractor Induction.
 The Contract Liaison Officer should present this induction or organise assistance from the University Safety team.
 The Contract Liaison Officer should also inform the contractor that this induction will take approximately one hour.

-- Site Induction Handbook - A Site Induction Handbook with a record of induction training is available from Campus Services, the University Safety team and online.
+- Site Induction Handbook - A Site Induction Handbook with a record of induction training is available from Facilities Management, the University Safety team and online.
 This handbook should be used in conjunction with a verbal brief and the record of training kept by the Contract Liaison Officer (CLO).

 - Standard Work Procedures - Where applicable, copies of the University's written standard work Procedures must be given to the contractors.
 Particular attention must be paid to lockout or tagout Procedures.
 Where relevant, copies of the contractor's written standard work Procedures must be provided, particularly if the work to be carried out is unusual for that site, e.g. roof repairs.